TommasoMingrone/ZivEntropy/README.md

 # ZivEntropy
-A learning method for calculating ZivEntropy
+A learning method to calculate ZivEntropy